FurkanBaytak/Python-AI-Project/README.md

 ## Usage

-Each assignment can be run individually using Jupyter Notebook.
+This one .ipynb file is the collection of all these three assesments.
 To start Jupyter Notebook, use the following command:
     ```bash
     jupyter notebook
     ```